MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/pricing-costing/set-up-custom-fields-pricing-dimensions.md

 There are two types of pricing dimensions:

   - **Amount-based dimensions**: The dimension values from the input context are matched to the dimension values on **Role Price** line and the price/cost is defaulted directly from the **Role Price** table.
-  - **Markup-based dimensions**: These are dimensions where Project Service will adopt the following 3-step process to get the price/cost
+  - **Markup-based dimensions**: These are dimensions where the following three-step process to get the price/cost is used:

-    1. Project Service matches the non-markup-based dimension values from the input context to the Role Price line to get the base rate.
+    1. The non-markup-based dimension values from the input context are matched to the Role Price line to get the base rate.
-    2. Project Service matches all of the dimension values from the input context to the **Role Price Markup** line to get a markup percentage.
+    2. The dimension values from the input context are matched to the **Role Price Markup** line to get a markup percentage.
-    3. Project Service applies the markup percentage from the second step to the base rate obtained from the **Role Price** table in the first step to arrive at final price/cost.
+    3. The markup percentage from the second step is applied to the base rate obtained from the **Role Price** table in the first step to arrive at final price/cost.

    The following table illustrates the calculation of price markups.